oshynado/remontada/README.md

 ## Important Note ⚠️

-This is a **front-end only** project with no backend implementation.
+- This is a **front-end only** project with no backend implementation.
 All interactive features are UI mockups without actual functionality.
+-there is a erd file that shown all of the sql work for the project

 ## Future Improvements 🔮